hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1318_chapter_ix.md

 with him were not supreme; they were only manifestations of the Supreme.
 That older religion must have been Vedantic.
 So the Egyptians and Semites cling to the theory of sin while the Aryans, as Indians and Greeks, quickly lose it.
-In India righteousness and sin become Vidyâ and Avidyâ — both to be transcended.
+In India righteousness and sin become Vidyā and Avidyā — both to be transcended.
 Amongst the Aryans, Persians and Europeans become Semitized by religious ideas; hence the sense of sin.[1](#fn1)